 Music & Performing Arts In Grade II

-Second grade students will continue their exploration of and immersion in a wide variety of musical experiences including singing, dancing, listening and playing age-appropriate rhythm instruments, among many others.
-Students will continue to be exposed to the tremendous cultural diversity in music, learning more songs in different languages and listening to selections from different cultures.
-As the year progresses students will become familiar and comfortable with such musical concepts and terms as strong/weak, crescendo/diminuendo, duple/triple meter, ostinato, etc. For several weeks in the winter students will participate in acting out Peter and the Wolf by Sergei Prokofiev with costumes, props, and musical accompaniment.
-As in the other grades, repertoire is prepared for once-per-cycle Lower School assemblies as well as holidays and special events including Thanksgiving, Winter Holiday, Black History, May Day, and Closing Day.
+Second Grade students continue their exploration of and immersion in a wide variety of musical experiences including singing, dancing, listening and playing age-appropriate rhythm instruments, among many others.
+Students continue to be exposed to the tremendous cultural diversity in music, learning more songs in different languages and listening to selections from different cultures.
+As the year progresses students become familiar and comfortable with such musical concepts and terms as strong/weak, crescendo/diminuendo, duple/triple meter, ostinato, etc. For several weeks in the spring, students will participate in acting out Peter and the Wolf by Sergei Prokofiev with costumes, props and musical accompaniment.
+As in the other grades, repertoire is prepared for once-per-cycle lower school assemblies as well as holidays and special events including Thanksgiving, Winter Holiday, Black History, May Day and Closing Day.

 Woodshop in Grade II

-(One 60-minute class per cycle for one trimester)
+(One 60-minute class per week for one trimester)

-Second grade students come to the Woodshop in groups of 7 or 8, for a trimester.
-After thinking about design choices, each student arrives at an idea for a chair and draws a plan.
+Second grade students come to the woodshop for an hour each week, in groups of 7 or 8, for a trimester.
+After thinking about design choices, each student arrives at an idea for a chair, draws a plan, and makes a small model.
 They are introduced to principles of structure and strength.
-After being taught to use basic hand tools safely and effectively each child gets to work to build his/her own life-size chair.
+After being taught to use basic hand tools safely and effectively, each child gets to work to build his/her own life-size chair.
 The students learn to use rudimentary measurement and to solve problems as they arise.
 They reap the benefits of working week after week on the same project.
 Students realize that a large project is made up of many small tasks.
 Second graders see how their ideas, once expressed on paper, are brought to life in three dimensions.

 Lower School Community in Grade II

-The entire Lower School (Beginners to Grade IV) meets together in the Assembly Hall from 8:35 to 9:15 Day 3.
-The music component of assemblies includes community singing, performances by Shady Hill students, and performances by outside musical groups.
+The entire Lower School (B-IV grade) will meet together in the Assembly Hall from 8:35 to 9:15 on Friday.
+The music component of assemblies includes community singing, performances by Shady Hill students and performances by outside musical groups.
 Music at the assembly extends the music curriculum and deepens students’ understanding of music as cultural expression.
-Classroom sharing is also an important aspect of assemblies.
+Classroom sharing is also an important focus of assemblies.
 The emphasis is on sharing works-in-progress from all areas of the Lower School.
 Preparation for sharing is part of the learning process and sharing in front of a larger group in a safe, supportive environment helps children develop confidence in projecting their voices and effectively presenting their work.
-Sometimes assemblies are used for performances, such as class productions, Visiting Artist performances, or other outside performers or speakers.
-Outside presenters come from the arts, sciences, and humanities and make a connection to the wider world.
+Sometimes assemblies are used for performances, such as class productions, Visiting Artists or outside performers or speakers.
+Outside presenters come from the arts, sciences and humanities and make a connection to the wider world.